Bert Johnson (Michigan politician)

-Bertram "Bert" Johnson (born October 20, 1973) is a Democratic former member of the Michigan Senate and a convicted criminal.
+Bertram "Bert" Johnson (born October 20, 1973) is a Democratic former member of the Michigan Senate.

 Johnson previously represented the 2nd district, which comprises northeast Detroit, Highland Park, Hamtramck, Harper Woods and all five Grosse Pointe Communities.
 From 2007 to 2010, Johnson served as a member of the Michigan House of Representatives.

 Education

-Johnson attended University of Detroit Jesuit High School and Academy.
-He subsequently attended the University of Detroit Mercy, where he studied Criminology and Security Administration.
+Johnson attended the University of Detroit Jesuit High School and Academy.
+He studied Criminology and Security Administration at the University of Detroit Mercy.

+Legal issues

-Criminal and civil history
+Criminal

-Armed robbery

-On May 27, 1993, Johnson participated in the break-in and armed robbery of a cash box from the Oakland Hills Country Club, where he worked a caddy.
-Johnson pleaded "no contest" to felony charges of armed robbery and breaking and entering and was sentenced to eight months in prison, followed by three years on probation.
+In 1993, as a teenager, Johnson plead guilty to charged of a break in and armed robbery at a country club.
+He was sentenced to eight months in prison and three years on probation.

-Driving on a suspended license

-In April 2007, Johnson was spotted leaving the state Capitol behind the wheel of a 2001 Jaguar despite having a suspended license and an invalid plate.

-Conspiracy and theft

-FBI raid and indictment on federal charges

 On March 27, 2017, Johnson's home and Senate office were searched in a raid jointly conducted by the Federal Bureau of Investigation (FBI) and the Michigan State Police.
-During the raid, FBI agents seized a Western Field 12-gauge shotgun and a Remington 16-gauge shotgun.
-Johnson was not allowed to own firearms due to his 1993 felony conviction.
+FBI agents seized a 12-gauge shotgun and a Remington 16-gauge shotgun from Banks's home, but did not say whether they were his.

-In April 2017, Johnson was indicted by a grand jury on federal charges of conspiracy and theft, for using federal funds to pay a "ghost employee" on his Senate payroll who did no actual work.
+In April 2017, Johnson was indicted by a grand jury on federal charges of conspiracy and theft, for using federal funds to pay for a ghost employee.
 Due to his indictment, a recall petition was filed against Johnson by Robert Davis.
 On April 18, 2017, Johnson was arraigned in front of Magistrate David R. Grand in the United States District Court for the Eastern District of Michigan, pleaded not guilty and was released on a $10,000 personal recognizance bail.
+In February 2018, Johnson rejected an initial plea deal and requested to go to trial.
+On March 2, 2018, Johnson pled guilty to theft and resigned from his senate seat.